digitalbazaar/bedrock-vue-optical-scanner/README.md

 ### Core Libraries

 - **@bedrock/web-optical-scanner**: Low-level scanning engine with plugin architecture
+  - **CameraScanner**: High-level abstraction for camera management and continuous scanning
+  - **OpticalScanner**: Core scanning engine with plugin system
 - **@bedrock/vue-optical-scanner**: Vue-specific UI components (this library)

+### Architecture Benefits

+#### Separation of Concerns

+- **Vue Layer**: Handles only UI presentation, Quasar integration, and Vue-specific reactivity
+- **Web Module**: Manages all scanning logic, camera control, and business rules
+- **Clean Delegation**: Vue components pass containers to CameraScanner and handle results via events

+#### Framework Agnostic Design

+- All scanning improvements happen in one place (web module)
+- Vue components can be rapidly duplicated for React, Angular, etc.
+- Framework wrappers focus only on what frameworks do best (UI, reactivity, styling)

 ### Architecture Principles